stevcooo/ProductScraper/Readme.md

         options.AddPolicy(Policy.AdminOnly, policy => policy.RequireClaim(ClaimTypes.Role, ClaimValues.Admin));
     });
 ```
-After you configure the policy for Admins, you can add `[Authorize(Policy = Policy.AdminOnly)]` before declaration of any controller or method in order to enforce this policy.
+After you configure the policy for Admins, you can add `[Authorize(Policy = Policy.AdminOnly)]` before the declaration of any controller or method in order to enforce this policy.
 I used this in [`ScrapeConfigsController.cs`](ProductScraper/Controllers/ScrapeConfigsController.cs).
 Or if you want to use this inside a method, you can use `User.IsInRole(ProductScraper.Common.Naming.ClaimValues.Admin)`

 Also, in this project I've created two controllers, [`ProductsController.cs`](ProductScraper/Controllers/ProductsController.cs) and [`ScrapeConfigsController.cs`](ProductScraper/Controllers/ScrapeConfigsController.cs), they using the Services created in `ProductScraper.Services` project are interacting with the data, reading and writing to Azure tables or calling Azure functions.

 # ProductScraper.Common
 This is a small `netstandard2.0` project.
-Here I'll store all common things for all other projects.
-For example, to avoid using strings and magic numbers in the code, i place all of them here and then use them as a constant fields.
-That way when i change a name of a function, or a queue, i not need to check all code, i only change the name here in this project.
-When you're using a functions and queues, it's easy to forgot the change a queue name in all functions that are related to that queue, but this aproach helps you to avoid that scenario.
+Here I'll store all the common things for all other projects.
+For example, to avoid using strings and magic numbers in the code, I place all of them here and then use them as a constant field.
+That way when I change the name of a function, or a queue, I don't need to check all code, I only change the name here in this project.
+When you're using functions and queues, it's easy to forget the change a queue name in all functions that are related to that queue, but this approach helps you to avoid that scenario.
+This is how I keep track of the table names:
-This is how i keep track of the table names:
+This is how I keep track of the table names:
 ```C#
     public static class TableName
     {